 - Application Level Gateways (ALGs).
-Applications which use non-standard connections or port numbers are normally blocked by the Firewall.
+Applications which use nonstandard connections or port numbers are normally blocked by the Firewall.
 The ability to define and allow such applications is provided, to enable such applications to be used normally. - Port Triggering.
 This feature, also called Special Applications, allows you to use Internet applications which normally do not function when used behind a firewall. - Port Forwarding.
 This feature allows Internet users to access Internet servers on your LAN.
+The required setup is quick and easy. - Virtual Servers.
+This feature allows Internet users to access Internet servers on your LAN.
 The required setup is quick and easy. - Dynamic DNS Support.
 DDNS, when used with the Virtual Servers feature, allows users to connect to Servers on your LAN using a Domain Name, even if you have a dynamic IP address which changes every time you connect. - URL Filter.
-Use the URL Filter to block access to undesirable Web sites by LAN users. - Scheduling.
+Use the URL Filter to block access to undesirable Web sites by LAN users. - Access Control.
+Using the Access Control feature, you can assign LAN users to different groups, and determine which Internet services are available to each group. - Scheduling.
 Both the URL Filter and Firewall rules can be scheduled to operate only at certain times.
 This provides great flexibility in controlling Internet -bound traffic. - Logs.
 Define what data is recorded in the Logs, and optionally send log data to a Syslog Server.
-Log data can also be E-mailed to you. - VPN Pass through Support.
-PCs with VPN (Virtual Private Networking) software using PPTP, L2TP and IPSec are transparently supported - no configuration is required.
+Log data can also be E-mailed to you. - QoS Support Quality of Service can be used to handle packets so that more important connections receive priority over less important one.